 - A bottle of bug spray: unless you’re going somewhere cold, then you can skip this one.

 - A bottle of sunscreen: protect yourself from sunburn, it’s awful.
 Trust me!

-- Contact lenses and fluid: only if you have poor eyesight like me, obviously.
+- Travel contact lenses and fluid: only if you have poor eyesight like me, obviously.

 Hostel packing checklist for fun

-Closed headphones, don’t bother others with your show or music
+- Closed headphones, don’t bother others with your Netflix or music

 Hostel packing checklist miscellaneous

-A bottle of water for in the morning
+- A bottle of water for in the morning and during the night